SimplGy/obsidian-emoji-magic/README.md

 ![screenshot](./screenshots/emoji-magic-blue.png?raw=true)

 ## Features

 1. Secure -- local only, no internet
-2. Rich keyword search -- the dictionary contains `1,812` emoji and `199,658` searchable keywords and thesaurus entries.
+2. Rich keyword search -- the dictionary contains `1,812` emoji with `199,658` searchable keywords and thesaurus entries.
 3. Fast -- just keyboard shortcut and click
 4. Keyboard friendly -- arrow keys, tab, however you want.

 > Note: This is an [Obsidian](https://obsidian.md/)-compatible fork of the [Emoji Magic](https://github.com/SimplGy/emoji-magic) Chrome Extension I wrote.

-## Guiding Principles
-> Goals and Non-goals

-* Easy find
-  * an effort is made to include lots of possible matches
-  * eg: "blue" or "angry"
-* Keyboard friendly.
-  * Eg: `keyboard shortcut` -> `search phrase` -> `enter` and done.
-  * Because this plugin shows a grid of emoji, good keyboard support meant two-dimensional arrow key support as well.
-* Actual emoji.
-No images.
-  * This means: no custom emoji
-  * Also means: will render platform-appropriate versions.
-This can vary depending on where you're viewing the file
-  * Also means: you may see empty rectangles for emoji that are defined, but not supported by your device. (eg: 🦩 "flamingo" won't be there if you're on an older Mac)

 ## Installing this Plugin